alexandertrefz/essence/packages/language-server/README.md

 The server reads one configuration section, `essence.tests`, through `workspace/configuration` whenever the client says something under `essence`
-changed: `enabled` (default true) stops the session running by itself, `skipTags` names tags no run selects, `debounce` is how long a burst of edits may be before it costs a run (default 450 ms), and `coverage` (default false) makes every run count what it reached.
+changed: `enabled` (default true) stops the session running by itself, `debounce` is how long a burst of edits may be before it costs a run (default 450 ms), and `coverage` (default false) makes every run count what it reached.
 A client that answers nothing keeps the defaults.
+Every one of the three is a fact about the reader; what a project RUNS — the tags it skips, whether the goals its declarations promise are tested — is read out of the `essence.json` governing each entry, which is the same file `essence test` reads.
 Coverage is off by default deliberately: instrumenting compiles a different bundle from the one a build produces and makes the Program do more work on every keystroke, so it is the reader who decides it is worth that.
 Changing it throws away what was counted under the old setting and runs